 Imagine walking into a hotel staffed by humanoid robots capable of greeting guests, carrying luggage and cleaning rooms.
 Or imagine having your hair styled by a 24-fingered hair-washing machine.
 While these might sound like scenes from a sci-fi movie, they could soon be a reality in Singapore.

 Recently, Mr Teo Ser Luck, Minister of State for Manpower, went on a Lean Enterprise Development (LED) study mission to Japan.
-He was joined by representatives from the Restaurant Association of Singapore, Singapore Productivity Centre and SPRING Singapore, and delegates from local food and beverage companies.
+He was joined by representatives from the Restaurant Association of Singapore, Singapore Productivity Centre and SPRING Singapore (now Enterprise Singapore1), and delegates from local food and beverage companies.

 Japan is considered a world leader in adopting automation solutions and robotics to boost productivity and reduce manpower needs.
 Restaurants throughout the country have rolled out a number of innovative technologies to ensure quicker service, including laser-scanning meat machines, conveyor fryers, and edible ink and image printers.

 Singapore now aims to emulate these concepts and successes in local industries.
 “The government is keen to support manpower-lean growth through the LED Scheme – be it in the form of grant support, consultancy or temporary manpower flexibility – to help SMEs reinvent their current workflow processes,” says Mr Teo.